Last updated 08-Dec-2023

 The first line is the Fremont production and a fairly consistent build rate has been maintained after the problems in mid 2020.
 The current production rate is circa 700 per day.

 The second line starting in Jan 2021 is the China production.
 You can see the production steadily increase until the Covid issues in 2022.
 China production until the the Covid issues was circa 1,200 per day.
 After the July 2022 changes, early indications are this may have increased to as many as 2,150 cars per day.
+The VIN numbers also rolled over in June 2023 and a new blue line has started from the bottom of the chart.

 Ways you can support tesla-info